|

 Revolution Per Second to Circle Per Second Conversion

-The conversion of unit Revolution Per Second to unit Revolution Per Second is very simple.
+The conversion of unit Revolution Per Second to unit Circle Per Second is very simple.
 Since, as discussed above, One Revolution Per Second is equal to 1 Circle Per Second.
 So, to convert Revolution Per Second to Circle Per Second, we must multiply no of Revolution Per Second to 1.
 Example:-

 | Revolution Per Second | Circle Per Second |